Wilmington Island, Georgia

-Wilmington Island is a census-designated place (CDP) in Chatham County, Georgia.
-The population was 15,129 at the time of the 2020 U.S. Census.
+Wilmington Island is an unincorporated community and census-designated place (CDP) in Chatham County, Georgia.
+The population was 15,129 at the time of the 2020 U.S. census.
 It is part of the Savannah metropolitan area.
 The communities of Wilmington Island form a large and affluent suburb of Savannah, where most residents work.
-The island lies east of Savannah between the town of Thunderbolt and the beach community of Tybee Island.
+The island lies east of Savannah between the town of Thunderbolt and the beach city of Tybee Island.